How to install Google Chrome 28+ on CentOS 6

 but please note there is no warranty on this product whatsoever and the script

 itself is in the public domain.
-Because it has to be run as root and

 The defence (no, it doesn't eat raw orphaned kittens)

 Apparently one of the guys on the CentOS